-Republic of Nicaragua Google maps and facts
+Flag of Nicaragua Republic of Nicaragua Google Maps and facts

-Welcome to Google maps of Nicaragua (NI) and locations list of this country.
-World Route Planner and its detailed Nicaragua page is the place where Google maps Sightseeing make sense!
+Welcome to Google Maps of Nicaragua (NI) and locations list of this country.
+World Route Planner and its detailed Nicaragua page is the place where Google Maps Sightseeing make sense!
 With comprehensive destination gazetteer, Driving Directions to Nicaragua, World Route Planner enables you to explore Nicaragua through detailed Satellite Imagery and Street View - fast, free and easy as never before.
 Browse the list of administrative regions below of Nicaragua, follow the navigation through administrative regions to find a place you are interested in and Book your hotel with Best Price Guarantee!
 Your Nicaragua Google Satellite Map Sightseeing and Street View start here.

 To activate Street View on any city of Nicaragua, drag above the Zoom feature the yellow little man in the map.